KamoheloKoali/HI-Bot/README.md

 ## Support

-For support, email kamohelokoali201@gmail.com or contact me using any of the social media profiles listed on my github profile.
+For support, feel free to reach out via email at kamohelokoali201@gmail.com or through any of the social media platforms listed on my GitHub profile.

+Happy coding! 🚀